Viktar-T/docs-plat-edu-bad/docs/Versions/V.1.0.0-MVP/index.md

 import { getWebApps, getGitHubRepos, getDeployedServices } from '@site/src/data/links';

-# Version: V1.1.0 – Astro Landing & VPS Platform Architecture
+# Version: V1.1.0 – Next.js Landing & VPS Platform Architecture

-This release formalizes the split between the official Astro-based landing page (`oze.zut.edu.pl` on ZUT shared hosting) and the containerized OZE-Platforma-EduBad environment on the VPS.
+This release formalizes the split between the official Next.js-based landing page (`oze.zut.edu.pl` on ZUT shared hosting) and the containerized OZE-Platforma-EduBad environment on the VPS.
 The VPS stack runs InfluxDB, Node-RED, Grafana, an Express API Gateway, and a React frontend that aggregates all research and educational functionality.

 ## 🔗 Project Links